 We also found seasonal differences in MPTLC of juvenile lake trout in the central Main Lake.
 Stocked and wild fish showed different trends in seasonal lipid levels; the pattern in lipid content in the stocked fish appeared to influence the overall trend when all fish were analyzed together.
 Lipid content of wild fish was consistent with other piscivorous fishes, in which lipids are greatest in the summer and lower in spring and autumn (e.g. Madenjian et al., 2000; Metcalfe et al., 2002).
 In summer, age-1 to 3 lake trout have access to young-of-year smelt and alewife that hatch in June and July, respectively (Simonin et al 2016), and this prey base appears to be sufficient to allow accumulation of lipid storage in addition to growth.
 Stocked fish, in contrast, showed significant declines in lipid content from spring to summer to autumn.
 Lipid levels of the hatchery fish also declined substantially after stocking in November, as lipid levels in fish sampled from the hatchery just prior to stocking were substantially higher than in stocked fish caught in the lake in spring.
 Although this comparison was made between two cohorts (i.e., lake trout sampled prior to stocking in November, and the previous cohort sampled in spring and summer of the same year), hatchery conditions and diet are consistent from year to year, and we can assume reasonable consistency in lake conditions in two consecutive years.
 The consistent seasonal decline in lipid content of stocked juvenile lake trout suggests that these fish will have less energy reserves than wild juveniles to survive through their second winter in the lake.
 The high-nutrient diet that stocked lake trout were fed in the hatchery does not appear to give them a lasting advantage over wild lake trout, as wild fish surpass stocked fish in lipid content by the summer following their first winter in the lake.
-However, the high lipid content of stocked fish may be advantageous for survival through the first post-stocking winter, as they learn to feed on active prey and cope with stresses associated with predators.
+However, the high lipid content of stocked fish may be advantageous for survival through the first winter post-stocking, as they learn to feed on active prey and cope with stresses associated with predators.